nexendrie/nexendrie/INSTALL.md

 ### Other servers

-If you have any other server, you (currently) have to do all server configuration by yourself as there are no experts on them in the development team.
+If you have any other server, the game will probably work but you (currently) have to do all server configuration by yourself as there are no experts on them in the development team.
 An important thing to have (configured) is something like mod_rewrite on Apache as we use "cool urls".
 If you have figured things out, please, tell us so we can update this section for other developers/testers who (consider to) use that server.